abi-am/omicss-25/NGS data analysis & file manipulation/annotation/README.md

 How many unique chromosomes you have in .bed file?

 ### Exercise 7
-Fine on what strand the genomic region with name "ENST00000615165.1" in .bed file is located.
+Find on what strand the genomic region with name "ENST00000615165.1" in .bed file is located.